 38. Mini Twists on High Density 4b Hair

 If you have dense hair or a lot of hair on your head, your mini twists will look different from what you see online.
-In this case, Victoria from classycurlies was able to achieve a fuller mini twists look with her voluminous hair.
+In this case, Victoria from classycurlies was able to achieve a fuller mini twist look with her voluminous hair.
 When you compare Victoria’s hair to Alicia’s hair, you can easily assume she has normal-sized twists, even though they are actually mini-twists.

-This is why for this post, I decided to show sixty different two-strand twists hairstyles on both type 3 and type 4 hair with different hair lengths and hair densities.
+This is why for this post, I decided to show sixty different two-strand twist hairstyles on both type 3 and type 4 hair with different hair lengths and hair densities.
 This way, you can have a realistic expectation of how your hair should look like when it’s done.

 39. Mini Twists on 4c Hair for Teenagers

-This is another mini twists done on medium density 4c hair.
+This is another mini twist done on medium density 4c hair.
 To get this fluffy look, you will need to do a thorough deep conditioning treatment, apply a leave-in conditioner afterward and let your hair air dry in chunky twists.
 You can then proceed to twist after combing out your hair so that your two-strand twists will be stretched out like what you see here.

 40. Beaded Two-Strand Twists with Braided Roots

 When you have healthy hair, you can do almost any natural hairstyle and look beautiful in it.
 This is a perfect example that shows that you don’t have to wear twist-outs to look beautiful.
 Accessorized two-strand twists such as these ones can be worn on date nights, to the office, school, or church.

 41. Beaded Two-Strand Twists with Braided Roots on 4b/c Hair